-There are a wide range of different types of rodents are kept as pets by humans, they usually tend to be small rodents, but can grow quite large depending on the level of food they are provided with.
+There are a wide range of different types of rodents that are kept as pets by humans.
+They usually tend to be small rodents, but can grow quite large depending on the level of food they are provided with.

 Rodents used as pets include: